ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 }
 return dp[target]
 ```
 ***NOTE: THE DP APPROACH TO SOLVING GRID QUESTIONS WORKS ONLY WHEN THE ANSWER FOR A CELL IN THE DP TABLE CAN BE EASILY CALCULATED USING THE PRECOMPUTED VALUES.
-HENCE, EVEN A SMALL MODIFICATION SUCH AS ALLOWING MOVEMENTS IN ALL 4 DIRECTIONS WOULD REQUIRE US TO CHANGE OUR APPROACH TO BFS(FOR MIN COST PATH) AND DFS/BACKTRACKING(FOR TOTAL PATHS).***
+HENCE, EVEN A SMALL MODIFICATION SUCH AS ALLOWING MOVEMENTS IN ALL 4 DIRECTIONS WOULD REQUIRE US TO CHANGE OUR APPROACH TO BFS(FOR MIN COST PATH) AND DFS/BACKTRACKING(FOR TOTAL PATHS/ CHECKING EXISTENCE OF A PATH).***

 <a href="#Contents">Back to contents</a>